 Still need help?

 If you’re having trouble finding an open access copy of an article or using the Interlibrary Loan service, library staff are available to help.
-For immediate help use the Ask the Library chat service or contact your subject librarian.
+For immediate help use the Ask the Library chat service or contact your subject specialists.

 Where can I express my concerns about the journal and database cancellations?

 We appreciate your understanding as we all work through these rather challenging times together.
 The Library, Museums and Press remains firmly committed to supporting your research and teaching at the University of Delaware.
-Please reach out to Trevor Dawes, Vice Provost for Libraries and Museums and May Morris University Librarian, Erin Daix, Interim Associate University Librarian for Acquisitions and Collections Services, or your subject librarian if you have any concerns.
+Please reach out to Trevor Dawes, Vice Provost for Libraries and Museums and May Morris University Librarian, Erin Daix, Interim Associate University Librarian for Acquisitions and Collections Services, or your subject specialist if you have any concerns.